mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 and then started replicating the API calls I was observing in the Network tab.
 Unfortunately, this didn't work very well.

-In hindsight, I realize now the issue had to do priamrily with passing along fresh captcha tokens along with each call I was making (something that I missed initially while working on this but actually caught, fixed and implemented into my script later on).
-But at any rate, in the moment, I got stuck because _my_ POST requests were not working in the same was as the website's POST requests.
+In hindsight, I realize now the issue had to do primarily with passing along fresh captcha tokens along with each call I was making (something that I missed initially while working on this but actually caught, fixed and implemented into my script later on).
+But at any rate, in the moment, I got stuck because _my_ POST requests were not working in the same way as the website's POST requests.

 Unsure of how to go on, I did what appeared to be my one remaining option: I opened up the **Sources** tab in dev tools, prettified the javascript code and started reading.